Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Euclidean Distance Model for Bipartite Legislative Networks

 The parameter $\gamma$ quantifies the strength of spatial proximity relative to baseline propensities.
 Large $\gamma$ indicates voting is primarily distance-determined—legislators vote almost exclusively for nearby bills regardless of baseline propensities—while small $\gamma$ suggests the dominance of baseline propensities, a spatial structure playing a secondary role.
 This provides diagnostic information about legislative organization: chambers with strong, stable party or factional discipline exhibit larger $\gamma$ (tight clustering with sharp spatial boundaries), whereas fragmented or weakly organized chambers exhibit smaller $\gamma$ (diffuse positioning where baseline propensities matter more than ideological location).
 Our simulation studies demonstrate that $\hat{\gamma}$ responds predictably to known levels of coalition cohesion, increasing when within-group homogeneity strengthens and decreasing when independent voting attenuates the distance signal.

+Inner-product models, including BIRT, measure affinity through directional alignment rather than spatial proximity, so geometric closeness does not necessarily imply a higher tie probability.
+As noted in the \texttt{latentnet} documentation, actors that are closer in a clustering sense need not have higher expected tie values \citep{Krivitsky:2009}.
+More generally, as shown by \citet{Hoff:2007}, inner-product formulations are representationally more flexible, which can be advantageous in networks characterized by directional equivalence or heterogeneous connectivity patterns.

+By contrast, Euclidean distance models impose a stricter geometric interpretation in which spatial proximity directly governs interaction probability.
+This yields embeddings that are less sensitive to scale artifacts and limits the influence of unusually prominent units, such as procedural hub bills or omnibus measures.
+In homophilous settings such as legislative voting, the resulting geometry aligns clustering structure more closely with proximity in the latent space.
+Consistent with this intuition, \citet{nakis2025} show that Euclidean representations can often achieve comparable structural fit with equal or lower latent dimensionality than inner-product formulations.

-The bipartite embedding provides three interpretive advantages over conventional methods.
-First, legislator-to-legislator distances $\lVert z_i - z_{i'} \rVert$ reveal ideological similarities based on voting patterns, enabling valid clustering analysis because Euclidean distance satisfies the triangle inequality.
-Second, bill-to-bill distances $\lVert w_j - w_{j'} \rVert $ identify policy clustering—bills with similar coalitions locate proximately, revealing which issues align and which cross-cut party lines.
-Third, direct legislator-bill distances $\lVert z_i - w_j \rVert$ clarify coalition structure through spatial proximity: partisan bills cluster near their party's centroid, faction-specific bills appear as satellites adjacent to target factions, and cross-party ``bridge'' bills position between cooperating legislators from different parties.
+The bipartite embedding provides three interpretive advantages over conventional methods by locating legislators and bills in a shared latent space.
+Legislator-to-legislator distances reveal ideological similarity, bill-to-bill distances identify policy clustering, and legislator--bill distances clarify coalition structure through spatial proximity, including the placement of cross-party bridge bills between cooperating factions.
 This joint embedding enables interpretation through bill locations as anchors: instead of asking ``what does dimension 2 mean?'', we can observe ``which bills define dimension 2?'' and infer substantive meaning from the specific legislation that separates high from low values.